- Overview: Greece

 - If an employee has been employed by the company for at least one year, he or she is entitled to remuneration for a maximum of one month of absence due to sickness.

-Employees are required to inform their employer in due course if they are incapable of working and also how long such incapability may presumably last.
+Employees must inform their employer in due course if they are incapable of working and how long such incapability may presumably last.
 Employees must produce a written medical certificate not later than the third day of incapability attesting to the illness.

-A mother is protected from contract termination for the duration of her pregnancy, for a time period of 18 months following labour, and for absences due to sickness resulting from pregnancy or labour.
-During this time period, the employment contract can only be terminated for a significant reason and with increased formal requirements
+A mother is protected from contract termination for the duration of her pregnancy, for a time of 18 months following labor, and for absences due to sickness resulting from pregnancy or labor.
+During this period, the employment contract can only be terminated for a significant reason and with increased formal requirements

 Maternity leave (pregnancy and post-partum) is 17 weeks (eight weeks before and nine weeks after birth).
 This does not apply to adoptions.

-Mothers may take special six-month leave during which OAED pays to the mother, on a monthly basis, an amount equal to the statutory minimum pay, plus a proportion for holiday bonuses and allowances based on that amount.
+Mothers may take a special six-month leave during which OAED pays the mother, every month, an amount equal to the statutory minimum pay, plus a proportion for holiday bonuses and allowances based on that amount.
 This does not apply to the father or an adoptive mother.

 The father is entitled to two days’ paid leave on the child’s birth.

 Acumen International can help you fast-track your possibilities of entering and expanding your business in Greece by providing you with our Employer of Record services.
-Our unique mix of PEO/EOR solutions will enable you to jumpstart your global operations almost immediately, cost-effectively and compliantly without any need to set up a legal entity first or afterwards.
+Our unique mix of PEO/EOR solutions will enable you to jumpstart your global operations immediately, cost-effectively, and compliantly without needing to set up a legal entity first or afterward.